How to Ace an Interview and Get a Job: 10 Top Tips

 Pro Tip: Remember to be polite and greet the receptionist and the people you meet—you never know who’s looking.

-It’s not that difficult these days to do online research or verify certain facts with your former employers.
+It’s not that difficult these days to do online research, check the online presence, or verify certain facts with your former employers.
 Hiring the wrong person comes at a high cost (both literally and figuratively), so recruiters will take the time to confirm your claims.
 And if they do find some inconsistencies, it will undermine your credibility beyond repair.

 Keep things transparent.
 Politely explain what happened and why without negatively referring to your previous place.
 Provide reassurance that those circumstances will not hinder your success at the new company.